pacman-project/pacman-reports/README.md

 Note: the steps should be repeated if the file is changed.

+Dependencies:
-Note2: bibliography uses the `IEEEtran` style, so ensure you have it on your system.
+1. bibliography uses the `IEEEtran` style, so ensure you have it on your system.
 In Linux: `sudo apt-get install texlive-publishers`.
+2. Some reports use stuff from texlive-science.
+In Linux: `sudo apt-get install texlive-science`

 ### On Windows/TeXLive:
 Just copy the .cls file into the local texmf folder.
 In my laptop I just copied this is in: C:\texlive\texmf-local\tex\latex\local

-### On Unix-based (at least Uuntu 14.04):
+### On Unix-based (at least Ubuntu 14.04):

 `sudo rsync -a ./templates/pacmanreport.cls /usr/share/texmf/tex/latex/pacmanreport/`